Here's a Rousing History of Influencer Marketing, from the Chicago World Fair to Social Media

 These influencers are more approachable, and more relatable than your average celebrity, as people have seen them grow their accounts from nothing, to where they are today.
 Just like the talent shows we see on TV, they give people the sense that they too could do that if they really wanted to.
 They give people a lifestyle to strive towards that isn’t too far out of reach.

-Since the first occurance of what we consider to be influencer marketing in the 1890’s to today - the face of the sector has changed dramatically.
-We’ve gone from Kings and slaves endorsing our products, to celebrities and YouTubers leading the way.
+Since the first occurrence of what we consider to be influencer marketing in the 1890’s to today - the landscape has changed dramatically.
+We’ve gone from relying on the seal of the king to relying on the word of a total stranger whose only claim to fame is having nothing to gain by telling us about his or her own personal experience with a brand.
 So, where will the future take the world of influencer marketing in the years to come?

 We briefly touched on this before, but many social networks are trying to weed out all the noise, and help us focus on the people we know, rather than what businesses are trying to sell us.
 Algorithm changes like this make social media marketing much more difficult for brands, with their reach being cut down year after year.